lerignoux/hackathon-vidfr/README.md

 #### ex
 ```
 {
-    'code': 200,
-    'data': {
     'content': 'firstSceneVideo.mp4',
     'choices': {'good': 'Une Demi', 'bad': "Un demi"},
     'good': {'content': "MyGoodAnswer.mp4", 'reason': "Yeah cheers to that"},
     'bad': {'content': "MyBadAnswre.mp4", 'reason': "You should know that, drink more"}
 }
-}
 ```

 ### POST /scene {user_id, game_id, choice='good'/'bad'}

-// Send user answer to this game
+Send user answer to this game

 #### errors:
 400: choice not acceptable (must be "good" or "bad")